masc-ucsc/docs/docs/pyrope/04-variables.md

 variable/field is visible from declaration until the end of scope.

-Pyrope uses `var` or `let` to declare a variable, but all the declarations must have a value. `_` is used to specify the default value (`false` for boolean, `0` for integer, `""` for string, undefined lambda for lambda, and `0..=0` for range).
+Pyrope uses `mut` or `const` to declare a variable, but all the declarations must have a value. `_` is used to specify the default value (`false` for boolean, `0` for integer, `""` for string, undefined lambda for lambda, and `0..=0` for range).